 What is the legal betting age in Colorado?

-The legal age to place a sports bet in Colorado is set at 21 years of age.
+The legal age to place a sports bet in Colorado is 21 years of age.
 Horse racing and casino gambling also have a legal age of 21.

 Is mobile betting available in Colorado?